Basement Wall Crack Repair: What Works and What Does Not

 Although some basement wall cracks don’t point to the structural problem, it’s important to know when they do.Schedule Free Inspection

 Basement problems, such as cracks in poured concrete walls, are

 very common, and many homeowners may be surprised to learn just how often they occur.
 These cracks are typically caused by the natural curing process of the concrete, which can cause shrinkage and cracking as the material dries and hardens.
 While some foundation or basement cracks may be purely cosmetic and not pose any structural concerns, others can lead to serious problems such as water damage, mold growth, and even foundation failure if left unchecked.

-The main problem with the presence of these cracks is their ability to let water into your basement.
+One of the main concerns with basement wall cracks is their ability to let water into your home.
+As water seeps through these cracks, it can create a damp and humid environment that is ideal for mold and mildew growth.
+Additionally, the presence of water in your basement can cause damage to your possessions, flooring, and walls and can even lead to structural problems if the foundation is compromised.
 When it comes to basement wall crack repair there are many different solutions, but only a few make the cut in terms of their effectiveness.

 What Does NOT Work

 Many homeowners assume that they can solve basement or foundation cracks by patching the wall cracks by simply applying plaster over the offending crack.
 However, this is only a temporary fix and does not solve the underlying issue.
 The soil around your home swells and shrinks as the weather changes, so the plaster will either crack to reopen in the middle or lose its bond with the concrete and leak again.